tonipeh/public-docs/docs/ALZ-Bicep-config.md

 # ALZ Bicep configuration guide

 This guide is for creating a new Azure Landing Zones (ALZ) - Bicep environment using GitHub actions and a hub-and-spoke network topology instead of a virtual WAN.
-guide focuses on adjusting parameters to reduce costs by excluding certain components and lowering the SKU of others.
+Guide focuses on adjusting parameters to reduce costs by excluding certain components and lowering the SKU of others.
 The upstream release version used is v0.15.0.

 ## 1) Prerequisites